This post may contain affiliate links. Please see my disclosure policy for details.

 Fast forward to 1960 and again, the Low Dam proved it could not contain the floods.
 Thus, began construction of the Aswan High Dam.

-A great achievement for the city being able to power homes for over 20 years and stop the flooding.
+A great achievement for the city was to be able to power homes for over 20 years and stop the flooding.
 But, there were also unforeseen negative side effects;

 - The cost of the High Dam was approximately $1 billion!
 Which saw Egypt borrow money from many countries/sponsors